zdravkov/kendo-docs/api/web/autocomplete.md

 ---
-nav_title: kendo.ui.AutoComplete
+title: kendo.ui.AutoComplete
-title: Configuration, methods and events of Kendo UI AutoComplete
+page_title: Configuration, methods and events of Kendo UI AutoComplete
 description: How to configure and control methods in Autocomplete UI widget, which events to use to open, close, change, select.
 ---